We all know that the first anniversary is paper but good luck trying to get away with writing sweet nothings into a Hallmark card and feeling smug.

 I’ve taken the whole anniversary meaning a step further and have picked appropriate destinations that will really knock the socks (or other items of clothing, ahem) off your love.

-Here are my suggestions for destinations by anniversary to score you more Brownie Points than you could ever spend:
+Here are my ideas for destinations by anniversary based on the traditional anniversary gifts, to score you more Brownie Points than you could ever spend:

 Paper = Japan.
 Where else but the land that perfected the art of paper folding for your first anniversary?
 And if you employ Uncle Google early enough I’m sure you will be able to find some whiz kid in Japan who can whip you up an impressive origami love design to bring home as a keepsake.

 Cotton = USA.
 And more specifically the American South where cotton plantations blanketed the land as far as your cotton-pickin little soul would have been able to see.
 Take your love to this beautifully restored plantation home Houmas House beside the Mississippi, stay in your own luxury villa and enjoy a three-course dinner in the old coach house.

 Leather = Argentina.
 I went to Buenos Aires in Argentina and did some fun and crazy things!
 I went to a Boca Junior football game, I learned to tango, I rode a polo pony – and I bought steak knives.
 Truly!
 I miscalculated the exchange rate and paid $100 per knife.
 I bought six.
 But they make a great conversation piece when we’re diving in to a big steak!
 Argentina is known for beef, so I’m picking this spot for your 3rd anniversary.